 Once back on the route, we eventually found a nice use trail for a bit, which was a relief from stepping on and around the rocks in the wash.
 After about two miles, it was time to leave the wash and begin the major portion of the climb to the summit.
 We plodded our way upward, trying to avoid the ‘anger bushes’ (as Scott Turner likes to call them).
 Sadly, I got hit a couple of times, despite my best efforts.
 Our route took us side-hilling for a while.
 The summit was now finally coming into view.

 After crossing a small ravine, we began the final push to the summit.
 The true summit was just behind the top that was visible to us from our ascent, but an easy walk to it.

 Once there we took a nice break, and since there was a bit of breeze, I did break out the windbreaker.

 To the southeast, the Goat Canyon Trestle was clearly visible, as was Puff Benchmark.
 Back to the northwest, stood Gasp Benchmark.

-We munched on our snacks, we signed the register and took our photos.
+We munched on our snacks, signed the register, and took our photos.
 In addition, we found the benchmark and reference mark.

 One thing to note about this benchmark is it is mislabeled as Moan.
 In fact, Larry kidded that “We would Moan at Groan…” After about 30 minutes, we decided it was time to head back as it was warming up some.
 As we made our descent, we looked over the map and decided to explore an alternate route back.